davidemesso/davidemesso.github.io/README.md

-# davidemesso.github.io
+# Simplex solver
-Web implementation of a simplex solver
+Web implementation of a linear optimization problem with simplex algorithm The name of the repo is used for static hosting on github pages